THE ISSUE

 K-12 Education: Can More Funding for Low-Quality Schools Move the Needle?

-Most American schools are actually doing well and effectively preparing students for college and beyond.
-But a minority of our schools are catastrophically bad, dragging down America’s overall test scores—but, most importantly, consigning millions of kids to diminished futures.
 There is no silver bullet that will completely fix this inequity, but this New Center policy paper highlights a few solutions that could finally start to improve chronically underperforming schools.

 Read nowPUBLICATION